 Looking for a beautiful and individually configurable MP3 player for my little daughter, I quickly came across the children's MP3 player called Hörbert (available at German Amazon-Store).
 A very nice device, well made and actually exactly what I was looking for - but a bit too expensive (about 200,- EUR / 230,- USD) for my taste.

 So together with my wife I decided to create a very personal player.
-Ideas and influences from a previous project, which resulted in a beautiful Activityboard, helped us with the implementation.
+Ideas and influences from a previous project, which resulted in a beautiful Activityboard (Busyboard for kids), helped us with the implementation.